PUprint revolution in 3d printing

 FAQ

-Why is is different from other Additive Manufacturing technologies?
+Why is it different from other Additive Manufacturing technologies?

-This opens the door to adapting injection and molding elastomers into 3d-printable PU products.
+This opens the door to adapting injection and molding elastomers into two-components 3d-printable PU products.

 We obtain mechanically strong and functional parts, with a high structural integrity.
 The PU part is as strong as a molded part, that can be used not only as a prototype but also as a final part with high durability.